-4. Claims on Government of Mauritius denominated and funded in Mauritian rupees shall be assigned a preferential risk weight of 0%1.
+6. Claims on Government of Mauritius denominated and funded in Mauritian rupees shall be assigned a preferential risk weight of 0%.
 Claims on other sovereigns denominated and funded in their local currency may be assigned a preferential risk weight as determined by the supervisory authority of the sovereign, subject to the prior written approval of the Bank.
+In the absence of prior written approval of the Bank, claims on other sovereigns in their local currency shall be assigned risk weights as specified in Table A3.

-$^{^{1,2}}$ The risk weight of 0% may be extended to the risk weighting of collateral and guarantees.
-Refer to paragraph 122.
+&lt;sup>1 The preferential risk weight of 0% may be extended to the risk weighting of collateral and guarantees.
+Refer to paragraphs 127 and 128.

-- 5. Claims on other sovereigns in currency other than their local currency, and claims on Government of Mauritius denominated in currency other than the Mauritian rupee shall be assigned risk weights as specified in Table A3. - 6.
-Claims on the European Community shall be risk-weighted at 0%.
+- 7. Claims on other sovereigns in currency other than their local currency, and claims on Government of Mauritius denominated in currency other than the Mauritian rupee shall be assigned risk weights as specified in Table A3. - 8.
+Claims on the European Union, the European Stability Mechanism and the European Financial Stability Facility shall receive a 0% risk weight.